pkrisz99/Renegade/README.md

 # Renegade chess engine ♞

 Renegade is a chess engine written in C++ using Visual Studio 2019.
 It values readability and simplicity, and uses the UCI protocol to communicate, making it easy to connect it to chess frontends.
-Under construction since October 2022.
+Under construction since October 7, 2022 and released publicly on January 15, 2023.

 The engine is moderately strong, and regularly competes on Lichess over at https://lichess.org/@/RenegadeEngine.